replane-dev/replane/README.md

 Optional:

 - ORGANIZATION_NAME – display name shown in the UI (e.g. sidebar project switcher).
 If not set, the label is omitted.
+- ALLOW_SELF_APPROVALS – if set to `true`, allows proposers to approve their own proposals.
+By default (false), self-approvals are not allowed.

 See `.env.example` for a working template.